 Discover the homeschool style that fits your unique family

-Homeschooling does not have to look like school at home.
-You have choices.
+Homeschooling doesn’t have to look like public school at home.
+You have homeschool curriculum choices.
 Yes, there are certain subjects that you want to make sure you teach, but how you teach is up to you.
-You’ll find mainly these five styles used by homeschoolers.
+On this page, you’ll discover the five most-used approaches to homeschooling.
+Most homeschoolers use one of these five styles, or a blend of two or more.

 Traditional homeschooling is probably what you grew up with in the classroom.
 It usually has separate textbooks and workbooks for the various school subjects.
 You read the assigned chapter in the textbook and answer the questions about the content.
 Usually the workbooks contain fill-in-the-blank and multiple-choice questions.
 This style might sound the most familiar, but it is not the only option you have.
 There are other styles you may not have heard of yet.

-Unit studies take a theme or topic and incorporate all the school subjects (language arts, history, science, music, art, etc.) into that topic.
-For example, when you study Ancient Egypt, you read books about Egypt (history), make a salt dough map of Egypt (geography), determine how to calculate the height of a pyramid (math), explore how Egyptians irrigated their farm land from the Nile (science), read a historical fiction book set in Ancient Egypt (literature), build sugar cube pyramids (art), learn how to spell “pyramid” (language arts), etc.
+Unit studies take a theme or topic and incorporates all the school subjects (language arts, history, science, music, art, etc.) into that topic.
+For example, when you study Ancient Egypt, you read books about Egypt (history), make a map of Egypt (geography), determine how to calculate the height of a pyramid (math), explore how Egyptians irrigated their farm land from the Nile (science), read a historical fiction book set in Ancient Egypt (literature), build sugar cube pyramids (art), learn how to spell “pyramid” (language arts), and so on.